top of page

 More

-Sinead is a 2L law student at Queen's Law, with an undergraduate degree in International Development from the University of Ottawa.
-She has worked with many equity-seeking groups before in both marketing and internal logistics roles.
-She is returning to QCIR this year after working with us as a Marking Coordinator.
+Sinead is a 3L law student with an undergraduate degree in International Development from the University of Ottawa.
+She has worked with equity-seeking groups before in both marketing and internal logistics roles.
+She is returning as the Co-Chair for a second year.

 She is vegetarian, loves good coffee and good books, and fall the most.